Compost Is The Cornerstone Of Organic Gardening

 Paper products Newspaper can be added to a compost heap, but in any quantity it should go for recycling into more paper.
 Cardboard, paper towels and other paper items can be scrunched up and composted.
 They are particularly useful where kitchen scraps make up a high proportion of the compost ingredients.
 Glossy paper and glossy cardboard takes a long time to rot down and we recommend avoiding.

 Sawdust and wood shavings They are very slow to decay.
 Raw or uncomposted wood shavings incorporated into the soil can lock up soil nitrogen, making it unavailable for plants for a year or more.
 Add in small quantities; balance with quick-to-rot activating materials.
 See also ‘Animal manures’ above.
 Do not use if treated with wood preservatives.

 No. Sowing, potting and multipurpose composts that you buy in garden centers are mixtures of various materials such as shredded bark, sand, coir and fertilizers.
 These are used for raising seedlings and growing plants in pots.

-A garden fork is the only essential item for turning and spreading compost.
+A garden fork, rake, or shovel is the only essential item for turning and spreading compost.
 A compost bin keeps everything neater but it is not essential.